Olivierjaylet/Olivierjaylet/README.md

 # Hi there, I'm Olivier Jaylet 👋

-I’m a Data Scientist with a background in econometrics, specializing in transforming raw data into interpretable & meaningful insights.
-My expertise in Data Science enables confident, data-driven decisions, drawing from experience working with one of the largest airport groups to solve complex challenges.
+As a Data Scientist with a background in econometrics, I'm passionate about turning raw data into actionable insights.
+My expertise in machine learning, natural language processing, and data engineering has empowered me to solve complex challenges for one of the world's largest airport groups.

 ✨ Key Skills & Expertise:

-- 🎯 Machine Learning & Classification : Skilled in classification models, leveraging predicted probabilities for interpretable, accurate and insightful outcomes.
+- 🎯 Machine Learning & Classification : I specialize in building classification models that not only predict outcomes accurately but also provide clear, interpretable insights.

-- 🗣️ Natural Language Processing (NLP) : Expert in NLP techniques, including sentiment analysis and text-based feature engineering.
+- 🗣️ Natural Language Processing (NLP) : With a deep understanding of NLP, I can extract valuable information from text data, such as sentiment analysis, feature engineering etc.

-- 🔄 ETL & Data Scraping : Proficient in data extraction, transformation, loading (ETL), and scraping unstructured data for data-rich solutions.
+- 🔄 ETL & Data Scraping : I'm skilled in ETL processes and data scraping, transforming raw, unstructured data into clean, usable datasets.

+Let's collaborate to unlock the potential of your data and drive meaningful change.